RenderKit/openvkl/doc/api.md

   -------------- --------------- -----------------  -----------------------------------
   : Configuration parameters for AMR (`"amr"`) volumes.

-Lastly, note that the `gridOrigin` and `gridSpacing` parameters act just like the structured volume equivalent, but they only modify the root (coarsest level) of refinement.
+Note that the `gridOrigin` and `gridSpacing` parameters act just like the structured volume equivalent, but they only modify the root (coarsest level) of refinement.

-In particular, Open VKL's AMR implementation was designed to cover Berger-Colella [1] and Chombo [2] AMR data.
+Open VKL's AMR implementation was designed to cover Berger-Colella [1] and Chombo [2] AMR data.
 The `method` parameter above determines the interpolation method used when sampling the volume.

 * `VKL_AMR_CURRENT` finds the finest refinement level at that cell and interpolates through this "current" level